 Although ByteDance and, by extension, TikTok is very popular, they both remain unlisted.
 Ultimately, this means that investors and traders do not have an easy way to speculate on the company, and there is no clear or transparent valuation available to the general public.

-Where Can I Purchase And Sell ByteDance (TikTok stock)?
+How Can I Buy and Sell ByteDance (TikTok stock)?

 The ByteDance (TikTok) gray market will expose investors to the IPO before the company lists.
 Investors can trade contracts for difference (CFDs) on the predicted market capitalization of the company before the IPO by using IG’s ByteDance (TikTok) gray market.